luontola/web-intro/templating.md

 [//]: # (TODO: consider moving this to the end of this chapter, together with generating the navigation menu)

 Before moving on to the next topic, let's clean up our code a little bit.
 The front page of a site should be at the root path (`/`) and there is a convention to call it the *index* page.
-Rename `my-page.erb` to `index.erb` and change your routes to render it at the root:
+Rename `my-page.erb` to `index.erb` and change your routes to render it at the root instead of doing a page redirect:

 ```ruby
 get '/' do